thindil/steamsky/bin/doc/MODDING.md

 * Attribute `finalstep`: Index of step which will be used as final step in story.
 * Tags `startdata`: contains data needed for story starting condition.
-For "dropitem" it will be index of item which should drop, mob faction from which item will be dropped, chance (1 to that number) for drop.
+For "dropitem" it is index of item which should drop, mob faction from which item will be dropped, chance (1 to that number) for drop.
-    - Optional attribute `action`: What to do with this entry.
+    * Optional attribute `action`: What to do with this entry.
 Possible values
       are: "add" (add this entry, default option) or "remove" (remove this entry).
 * Tag `endtext`: text which will be show to player when he/she finish story.
 * Tags `forbiddenfaction`: If player is in that faction, he can't start this story.
-    - Optional attribute `action`: What to do with this entry.
+    * Optional attribute `action`: What to do with this entry.
 Possible values
       are: "add" (add this entry, default option) or "remove" (remove this entry).
 * Tag `step` contains data for step of story.
-    - Attribute `finish`: condition which must be met to finish this step.
+    * Attribute `finish`: condition which must be met to finish this step.
       Possible values are: `askinbase` - go to next step when player ask about something in any or selected base, `destroyship` - go to next step when player destroy selected ship, `explore` - go to next step when player search selected map field.
 * Tags `finishdata`: contains data needed for finish selected step.
-    - Attribute `name` is name of data.
+    * Attribute `name` is name of data.
 Possible values: `item` - item index (for `askinbase` and `loot` steps), `base` - ask in any base (value `any`) or randomly selected (value `selected`) needed for `askinbase` steps.
 Names `faction` - index of faction to which ship belongs, `ship` -